Responsible Innovation: A Checklist of AI Governance Requirements

 • Implementation: Conduct mock incident response exercises.

-*This means these requirements are not explicitly called out for non-High risk systems in either the EU AI Act or the GDPR.
-While they may indirectly be implied in some cases, we are focused on mapping controls that are explicitly required.
+*This means these requirements are not explicitly called out for non-High risk systems in the EU AI Act.
+While they may indirectly be implied by GDPR under reasonable security safeguards (for e.g., basic degree of pen-testing, logging and monitoring, and incident response), this mapping is focused on contrasting the explicitly required controls under the EU AI Act for High vs. Limited risk systems.

 #2 Fairness and Non-Discrimination